-This is a list of optional further readings on the themes of Week 2.
-Please add your own suggestions at Twitter, Facebook or at the Uppsala University studium page.
+This is a reference list of optional further readings on the themes of Week 2.
+Please add your own suggestions at Twitter #cemuscclmooc or Facebook, or at Studium.

 Anderson, K. & Peters, G. (2016).
 The trouble with negative emissions.
 Science, vol. 354 (6309), pp. 182-183.
 DOI: 10.1126/science.aah4567.

 Breeze, N. (2022).
 Kevin Anderson | Eorst of both words: less carbon budget, dire impacts. [podcast]

 Friedlingstein, P. (2022).
 Global Carbon Budget 2022.
 In Earth System Science Data, 14, pp. 4811-4900.